 Minnesota State University Moorhead will recognize outstanding alumni and donors at the Night of Distinction: Distinguished Alumni, Service and Donor Celebration Thursday, Oct.
 4, 2018 in the Comstock Memorial Union Ballroom.
 Please click below to register for this year's event and choose your meal choices.

-Sherry Fieber-Beyer (physics), a research assistant professor at the University of North Dakota, has devoted herself to teaching graduate students the art of scientific space research.
+Sherry Fieber-Beyer '03 (physics), a research assistant professor at the University of North Dakota, has devoted herself to teaching graduate students the art of scientific space research.
 She is the sole female faculty member in the department.
-Sherry also currently acts as the Space Studies Alumni Coordination and has assisted in the establishment of their alumni website and many alumni events and communication.
+Sherry also currently acts as the Space Studies Alumni Coordinator and has assisted in the establishment of their alumni website and many alumni events and communication.

 Jeff Hagen '68 (art) retired in 2000, after enjoying a successful 32-year career teaching students in kindergarten through college; thriving as an artist whose work juried regionally and nationally and is in collections in the U.S. and Europe; and succeeding as an award-winning author with more than eight books to his credit, including the 2018 release of "Hiawatha Passing" featuring 16 new watercolor paintings.
 He's amassed nearly 20 solo trips to the impoverished heart of Appalachia, including six visits in 2017.
 One of his most recent business projects he started is Candy Appal Tees, tie dye T-shirts to build, foster, and encourage a new sense of self-esteem and self-worth for the students with whom he works with in Appalachia.

 Sue Koesterman '03 (philosophy) is the executive director for Churches United for the Homeless where she manages a team of 27.
 She is one of three founding coordinates of the F-M Sheltering Churches project, which grew to 35 participants.
-She is an advocate for more affordable housing solutions and is the pastor at Elim Lutheran Church in downtown Fargo.
+She is an advocate for more affordable housing solutions and was the pastor at Elim Lutheran Church in downtown Fargo.